Tony Armas Jr.

 Antonio José Armas (born April 29, 1978), better known as Tony Armas Jr., is a Venezuelan former professional baseball right-handed pitcher.
-He spent most of his active career with the Montreal Expos/Washington Nationals of Major League Baseball (MLB).
+He spent most of his active career with the Montreal Expos/Washington Nationals of Major League Baseball (MLB), and also played for the Pittsburgh Pirates and New York Mets.

 Professional career

 New York Yankees

 Armas was signed by the New York Yankees as an amateur free agent in 1994.

 Boston Red Sox

 Armas and a player to be named later (Jim Mecir), were traded to the Boston Red Sox in 1997 for Mike Stanley and Randy Brown.

 Montreal Expos/Washington Nationals

 He was sent to the Montreal Expos in 1997 along with pitcher Carl Pavano in exchange for Pedro Martínez.

 Various injuries held him back until 2003, when he was the team's Opening Day starter, shutting down the Atlanta Braves at Turner Field, 10–2.
 But the strong start turned into a breakdown weeks later, after he was diagnosed with injuries in his arm and shoulder which required season-ending surgery.
 At that time, Armas had a record of 2–1, 23 strikeouts and a 2.61 ERA, with a WHIP of 1.065 and not allowing a home run until his fifth and last start.

 Armas worked out in 2004 spring training, and his recovery was proceeding.
 Although the team initially hoped he could be ready for the start of the season, the rehabilitation was slower than expected.
 He finished the season with a 2–4 mark in 72 innings.

 In a nine-year career, Armas had a 52–65 record with 674 strikeouts and a 4.62 ERA in 917.3 innings.
 At bat, he was a .098 hitter (26-for-265) with ten RBI.

 During the 2006 season, Armas had a 9–12 record in 30 starts.
 Armas missed one month with arm problems, but in his second game back from the disabled list he pitched seven innings, allowing only one run on three hits.

 On October 29, 2006, Armas filed for free agency.